Gerjan77/SARS-COV-2/README.md

 Log the IMEI number of another GSM running this app, if the distance is less then 0,75 meter for 300 seconds.

-App Startup button:
+# App Startup button:

 The button name is SARS-COV-2
 Share the log with your doctor/physician if you are infected/ tested positive.
 He runs the same app and the both of you press 'SARS-COV-2' simultaniously.
 Your log is visually displayed on your doctor's app.
 Your doctor's log is visually displayed on your app.

-Digital security:
+# Digital security:

+Don't change README.md name or contents.
 No Google location services, No code obfuscation, no cryptography, no chat window, no internet.
 The log is stored as system file on your platform.
 The log's storage location and name is randomized.